emanb29/LiberChat/liberchat-spec.md

 ## 2.1.
 Overall functionality

 The high-level functionality this specification documents is the ability for multiple people to communicate with one another.
 These communications may take place directly between two people, or may take place in a many-to-many context (a "channel", see below).
 The parties to these communications ("users", see below) may identify themselves by a "nickname", and users may communicate to multiple users and/or multiple channels simultaneously.
 Channels are identified by name, similar to users' nicknames.
-Furthermore, the protocol is designed for ease of implementation and near-compatibility with IRC.

 This protocol may be implemented on any system which supports streaming character data between multiple hosts, such as TCP.
+Furthermore, the protocol is designed for ease of implementation and near-compatibility with IRC.
+In some cases, espescially command parameters, functionality is scaffolded, but intentionally unimplemented.
+These functions are not necessary for the basic operations of LiberChat, but would need to be implemented in IRC.

-## 2.1.
+## 2.2.
 Definitions

 <!--
 <dl>